 Ex: I very much want a cup of coffee tonight.

-In the tables below, we list the verb patterns in the following order:
+In the tables below, we list the verb patterns in the following orders:

 0 patterns with no element after the Verb